DhruvaSambrani/dhruvasambrani.github.io/cv.md

 # Research and Work Experience - Discovering the World

-### Quantum Intern | BQP | Summer 2022-Present
+### Quantum Intern | BQP | 2022

-Interning at BosonQ Psi in the Quantum team where I proposed and built methods to solve problems of interest as part of a multiskilled team.
+Interned at BosonQ Psi in the Quantum team where I proposed and built methods to solve problems of interest as part of a multiskilled team.
 Projects I was involved in were related to Feynman-Kac equation, Quantum Monte Carlo methods and Complexity analysis.
+Initially 3 month internship extended to 5 months

 ### Superpositioned Grover's Algorithm | MN Bera | Summer 2022